-Try going to the gym three to four times a week to lift weights.
-If you’re new to the gym, ask a trainer for some advice.
+Try strength training three to four times a week.
+If you’re new to lifting weights, a trainer may be able to help you get started.
 Make sure your doctor is also aware of any new exercise plans.

 If lifting weights is not an option for you, doing some cardio workouts such as walking, jogging, running, cycling, or swimming is very beneficial for weight loss and general health.

 Resistance training, such as weightlifting, is a great option for losing weight.
 If that’s not possible, cardio workouts are also effective.